505th Infantry Regiment (United States): Vietnam War

-Less than a year later, on 12 February 1968, the 3rd Brigade was alerted for deployment to the Republic of Vietnam in response to the Tet Offensive.
+Less than a year later, on 12 February 1968, the 3rd Brigade was alerted for deployment to South Vietnam in response to the Tet Offensive.
 Many members of the 3rd Brigade had recently returned from Vietnam and were not required, by the Army's own regulations, to return so soon if they did not wish to do so.
 About two-thirds of those eligible accepted transfers out of the brigade, which was back-filled from other units in the Division.
-The Brigade deployed on "temporary change of station" orders with the expectation that it would return to Fort Bragg after the Tet 68 emergency was resolved.
-When it was decided to retain the Brigade in Vietnam its status was changed to "permanent change of station" and all soldiers who had deployed with the Brigade were given the option of continuing to serve a full tour in Vietnam or to return to Fort Bragg.
+The brigade deployed on "temporary change of station" orders with the expectation that it would return to Fort Bragg after the Tet emergency was resolved.
+When it was decided to retain the brigade in Vietnam its status was changed to "permanent change of station" and all soldiers who had deployed with the brigade were given the option of continuing to serve a full tour in Vietnam or to return to Fort Bragg.
 Most (except for junior officers and junior enlisted men) had already served at least one combat tour and opted to return to CONUS.
-The Brigade was then filled with replacements from across USARV and from CONUS.
-Most replacements were not airborne qualified and the Brigade eventually became "Airborne" in name only -- just as the 101st Airborne Division and the 1st Airborne Brigade of the 1st Cavalry Division had already done during Vietnam service.
+The brigade was then filled with replacements from across USARV and from CONUS.
+Most replacements were not airborne qualified and the brigade eventually became "Airborne" in name only – just as the 101st Airborne Division and the 1st Airborne Brigade of the 1st Cavalry Division had already done during Vietnam service.

 The infantry battalions assigned to the 3rd Brigade during its Vietnam tour were 1-505th, 2-505th, and 1-508th.

-After 22 months of fighting, the brigade had helped secure the region south of the DMZ and redeployed to Fort Bragg, North Carolina in December 1969, the only brigade of the 82d Airborne Division to participate in the Vietnam War.
+After 22 months of fighting, the brigade had helped secure the region south of the DMZ and redeployed to Fort Bragg in December 1969, the only brigade of the 82d Airborne Division to participate in the Vietnam War.